 In all divorce cases, you must give legal notice to your spouse that you want a divorce.
 The legal notice is usually what is called a Summons with Notice (SWN).
-This SWN must first be filed with the Court before you can give it to your spouse.
+This SWN must first be filed with the Court before it is given to your spouse.

 Usually, the SWN must be hand-delivered to your spouse by someone (the process server) other than you.
 And there are additional legal requirements such as: (1) the process server must be over the age of 18 and be a resident of the state of New York; and (2) the delivery must not occur on a Sunday or a religious observance day of your spouse.